-A 60-year-old woman died in neighboring Montgomery County when a tree fell on her trailer home while she slept, the medical examiner said on Twitter.
-With others missing, the toll could rise.
+A 60-year-old woman died in neighboring Montgomery County when a tree fell on her trailer home while she slept, the local medical examiner said on Twitter.

-Both of Houston's major airports were shut, along with most major highways, rail lines and a hospital, where patients were evacuated over the weekend.
-By Monday evening, 267,000 Texans had been left without power in the state's southeast corner.
+Both of Houston's major airports were shut down, along with most major highways, rail lines and a hospital, where patients were evacuated over the weekend.
+As of Monday evening 267,000 Texans were left without power in the southeast corner of the state.